hugogibbs/Calculator/README.md

-This is my calculator project using as a reference the design of the iPhone Calculator
+This is my calculator project using as a reference the design of the iPhone iOs Calculator